 (6) If a proprietor gives notice in writing to the secretary of an item of business that the proprietor requires to be included on the agenda for the next general meeting of the strata company, the secretary shall include that item on the agenda accordingly and shall give notice of that item as an item of special business in accordance with sub-bylaw (5).

-[By-law 11 amended by No. 58 of 1995 s.
+[By-law 11 amended: No. 58 of 1995 s.
 87(4).]

 12. Proceedings at general meetings